skipdaily/leakdetection/README.md

 - HTML5
 - CSS3 with Tailwind CSS
 - JavaScript (vanilla)
+- Node.js and Express for the server
 - Supabase for database storage
-- EmailJS for form submission
+- EmailJS as a fallback for form submission
+- Nodemailer for email notifications
 - Responsive Design

 ## Pages